BigBubbles/Ultrasonic-Display/README.md

 # Ultrasonic-Display
-This software is intend to help robotics designer understand the ultrasonic sensor.
+This software is intended to help robotics designers to understand the ultrasonic sensor.